-Next 10 has adopted the following general policy toward copyright infringement in accordance with the Digital Millennium Copyright Act (the “DMCA,” 15 U.S.C. § 512).
+Next 10 has adopted the following general policy toward copyright infringement in accordance with the Digital Millennium Copyright Act (“DMCA,” 15 U.S.C. § 512).
 If you believe a user of our service has infringed your intellectual property rights, we encourage you to contact us using the procedure outlined below.
-The address of Next 10’s Designated Agent to Receive Notification of Claimed Infringement (“Designated Agent”) is listed at the end of this policy.
+The address of Next 10’s Designated Agent to Receive Notifications of Claimed Infringement (“Designated Agent”) is listed at the end of this policy.

-It is Next 10’s policy (i) to block access to or remove any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that it believes in good faith to be copyrighted material that has been illegally copied and/or distributed by any of our visitors; and (ii) to remove and discontinue service to repeat offenders.
+It is our policy to (1) block access to or remove any content (including, without limitation, text, graphics, and photos) (collectively, "Content") that we believes in good faith to infringe the intellectual property rights of third parties following receipt of a compliant notice of infringement; and (2) remove and discontinue service to repeat infringers.

-- identification of the Content that you claim has infringed the identified copyrighted work, including (a) a description of how the material in question is using the copyrighted work in a way that constitutes copyright infringement, and (b) a description of where the material in question is located on or in the Next 10 Service, with sufficient detail that we may verify the existence of the material within the Next 10 service (i.e., the precise URL of the allegedly infringing Content”);
+- Identification of the Content that you claim has infringed on the identified copyrighted work or other intellectual property, including (a) a description of how the material in question is using your copyrighted work or other intellectual property in a way that constitutes infringement, and (b) a description of where the material in question is located on or in the Next 10 service, with sufficient detail that we may verify the existence of the material within the Next 10 service (i.e., the precise URL of the allegedly infringing Content”);

-- A statement by you that you have a good faith belief that the disputed use of the copyrighted materials is not authorized by the copyright holder, its agents, or the law;
+- A statement by you that you have a good faith belief that the disputed use of the copyrighted work or other intellectual property is not authorized by the rights holder, its agents, or the law;

-- a statement by you, made under penalty of perjury, that the information provided in your notice is accurate and that you are the copyright holder or are the authorized to act on behalf of the copyright holder; and
+- A statement by you, made under penalty of perjury, that the information provided in your notice is accurate and that you are the rights holder or are authorized to act on behalf of the rights holder; and

-B. ONCE PROPER BONA FIDE INFRINGEMENT NOTIFICATION IS RECEIVED BY THE DESIGNATED AGENT:
+B. ONCE A PROPER BONA FIDE NOTICE OF INFRINGEMENT IS RECEIVED BY THE DESIGNATED AGENT:

-- 1. to remove or disable access to the allegedly-infringing Content;
+- To remove or disable access to the allegedly-infringing Content;

-- that repeat offenders will have any allegedly-infringing Content removed from the Next 10 Service and that Next 10 will terminate such visitor’s access to the Next 10 Service.
+- That repeat offenders will have the allegedly-infringing Content removed from the Service and that Next 10 will terminate such user's access to the Service.

 C. PROCEDURE TO SUPPLY A COUNTER-NOTICE TO THE DESIGNATED AGENT:

-If the notified-visitor believes that the Content that was removed or to which access was disabled is not infringing, or if the user believes that he or she has the right to post and use such Content from the copyright owner, the copyright owner's agent, or pursuant to the law (including as a fair use), the notified-user must send a counter-notice containing the following information to the Designated Agent listed below:
+If the notified-user believes that the Content that was removed or to which access was disabled is not infringing – or if the user believes that he or she has the right to post and use such Content from the rights owner, the owner's agent, or pursuant to the law (including as a fair use) – the notified-user must send a counter-notice containing the following information to the Designated Agent listed below:

-- identification of the Content that has been removed or to which access has been disabled, including a description of the where the material in question appeared on the Next 10 Service before it was removed or disabled (i.e., the precise URL at which the allegedly infringing Content was previously made available”);
+- Identification of the Content that has been removed or disabled, including a description of the where the material in question appeared on the Next 10 service before it was removed or disabled (i.e., the precise URL at which the allegedly infringing Content was previously made available”);

-If a valid counter-notice is received by the Designated Agent, Next 10 may send a copy of the counter-notice to the original complaining party informing that party that Next 10 may replace the removed Content or cease disabling it in 10 business days.
-Unless the copyright owner files an action seeking a court order against the visitor, the removed Content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at Next 10’s sole discretion.
+If a valid counter-notice is received by the Designated Agent, Next 10 will send a copy of the counter-notice to the original complaining party, and inform them that Next 10 may replace the removed Content or cease disabling access to it in 10 business days.
+Unless the rights owner files an action seeking a court order against the user, the removed Content may be replaced, or access to it restored, in 10 to 14 business days or more after receipt of the counter-notice, at our discretion.

-Please contact Next 10’s Designated Agent to Receive Notification of Claimed Infringement at the following address:
+Please contact our Designated Agent to Receive Notification of Claimed Infringement at the following address: